Dear readers of ADxS.org, please forgive the disruption.

 Allergies71

 3.4.
-Neurotoxic effects of glucocorticoids (cortisol) in prolonged stress
+Neurotoxic effects of glucocorticoids (cortisol) during prolonged stress

 3.4.1.
 General effects of cortisol during stress

-Glucocorticoids (in humans this is primarily cortisol) are the most important stress hormones, which basically not only allow, stimulate or suppress stress responses, but also cause a preparation of a physical response to a subsequent (expected) stressor.75 Glucocorticoids have a neuroprotective effect (at low levels and short durations of action), so that they protect against harmful consequences of stress,76 for example, by increasing certain mRNA expressions.767776
+Glucocorticoids (in humans this is primarily cortisol) are the most important stress hormones that not only allow, stimulate or suppress stress responses, but also prepare the body for a subsequent (expected) stressor.75 Glucocorticoids have a neuroprotective effect (at low levels and short action times), so that they protect against the harmful consequences of stress,76 for example by increasing certain mRNA expressions.767776

-Glucocorticoids (cortisol) dampen the hypothalamus and pituitary gland in two phases.
-In the fast phase the output and in the slow phase the synthesis of CRH and ACTH is inhibited.78
+Glucocorticoids (cortisol) inhibit the hypothalamus and pituitary gland in two phases.
+In the fast phase, the release and in the slow phase the synthesis of CRH and ACTH is inhibited.78

-Cortisol has a blood plasma half-life of approx. 1.7 hours, is broken down enzymatically by the liver and excreted in esterified form in the urine.
+Cortisol has a blood plasma half-life of approx. 1.7 hours, is broken down enzymatically by the liver and is excreted esterified in the urine.
 Only about 1 % of cortisol is freely detectable in the urine.79

-However, cortisol becomes harmful when it is released for too long, especially in early childhood and adolescence.
+However, cortisol becomes harmful if it is released for too long, especially in early childhood and adolescence.

 Cortisol influences